 Certain guidelines lend themselves to straightforward manager compliance monitoring.
-These guidelines will be monitored using daily holdings and transaction information provided by the Fund's custodian bank.
-The custodian will monitor manager compliance by way of their investment policy reporting software and shall be responsible for alerting the Staff if a manager is out of compliance.
+These guidelines will be monitored using daily holdings and transaction information provided by

 Guidelines which do not lend themselves to straightforward manager compliance monitoring shall rely on manager supplied attestations of compliance.
 A guideline compliance checklist shall be reviewed every quarter to ensure that all managers have reported guideline compliance, and note instances where managers claim to be out of compliance.